Last Updated May 9th 2023

 - where we have sought your consent, the right to withdraw your consent at any time; and

-- the right to ask us not to process your personal data for direct marketing purposes (although we do not undertake any direct marketing).
+- the right to ask us not to process your personal data for direct marketing purposes.

 You may also have the following rights in relation to your personal data in certain circumstances: